Need help planning a Zero Waste event?

 9) Donate Food

 Have a system to separate out quality, edible food from food waste.
 Make plans with a food rescue organization like Replate to pick up edible food after your event.
 You’ll be doing good and reducing waste at the same time.
-(See how food waste audits can help businesses fight waste and hunger.)
+(See how food waste audits can help businesses fight waste and hunger or check out our food waste toolkit.)

 10) Track and Share Your Impact